1divyanshu4/HomeSecurity-and-Automation/README.md

 - Controls various devices using Blynk's virtual datastream.
 - Monitors the status of devices and allows remote control from a smartphone.

+### Appscript

+#### **'Appscript.gs'**
+- Google sheet has two sheets one has user name and Ids (Usersheet) and other contains logging information (Logsheet)
+- when it recieves message via http by ESP8266 with user ID it looks up the corresponding user name and logs it in the Logsheet.

 ## Features

 ### Home Security